libovness/vocab/argot.md

 what does argot mean?

 "As they’re at pains to show in their S-1, Lemonade does things differently.
-Not only do they strip back industry argot and bring transparency to the space"
+Not only do they strip back industry *argot* and bring transparency to the space..."

 ---